Yoast/wordpress-seo/readme.txt

 = 1.5.0-beta

 This release contains tons and tons of bugfixes and security improvements.
-Credits for this release go to Juliette Reinders Folmer aka [Jrf](http://profiles.wordpress.org/jrf).
+Credits for this release go to Juliette Reinders Folmer aka [Jrf](http://profiles.wordpress.org/jrf) / [jrfnl](https://github.com/jrfnl).

 Also a heartfelt thanks go out to the beta testers who tested all the changes.
+Special mentions for testers [Woyto](https://github.com/Woyto), [Bnpositive](https://github.com/Bnpositive), [Surbma](https://github.com/Surbma), [DavidCH1](https://github.com/DavidCH1), [TheITJuggler](https://github.com/TheITJuggler), [kletskater](https://github.com/kletskater) who caught a number of bugs and provided us with actionable information to fix these.

 This version also incorporates the [SEO Extended](http://wordpress.org/plugins/seo-extended/) plugin functionality into WP SEO with graceful thanks to [Faison](http://profiles.wordpress.org/faison/) and [Scott Offord](http://profiles.wordpress.org/scottofford/) for their great work on this plugin.